wp-plugins/cp-image-store/readme.txt

 [youtube http://www.youtube.com/watch?v=HfFGGsCBNp8]

 Inserting a products list, and products, in pages or sidebars of website (only available in the premium version of plugin).

+**Are safe the downloads links?**

+The security in the access to products files is determined in different ways.

+*	The products files can't be accessed directly.
+The purchased files are stored in a special directory called downloads, the downloads directory includes a .htaccess file that forbid the access from browser.
+The files can be accessed only through a server side script that validates the purchase.
+*	The Store determines the validity of  download links based in two options, available in the settings page of plugin.
+It is possible define a time period, in days, where a download link is considered valid.
+If a user tries to download a purchased product, the Store checks the date of purchasing.
+The  Store may be configured to request the email address used in the purchasing to check the validity of download link.

 == Installation ==